jasonyzhang/ners/README.md

 We recommend beginning with the [demo notebook](notebooks/NeRS%20In-the-wild%20Demo.ipynb) so that you can visualize the intermediate outputs.
 The demo notebook generates the 3D reconstruction and illumination prediction for the espresso machine (data included).

+We also provide a [Colab notebook](https://colab.research.google.com/drive/1L4Sl_9Osc2J_I5YpkteLrb-VbnwdDokd?usp=sharing) that runs on a single GPU.
+Note that the Colab demo does not include the view-dependent illumination prediction.

 To run on your own objects, you will need to acquire images and masks.
 See `data/espresso` for an example of the expected directory structure.